eevans1/DataMining/Final Project/Final_Project_with_Text.md

 Now that the data has been pre-processed, we need to determine which statistics have a statistically significant relationship with salary.
 We feel that at this stage, it is sensible to start with linear modelling in order to maintain ease of interpretation at first while identifying critical variables, and later we will use random forests in order to more strongly predict out-of-sample salaries.

 We designated a baseline linear model with salary as a function of position, age, plate appearances (PA), caught stealing (CS), grounding into double play (GIDP), runs, hits, strikeouts, doubles, triples, homeruns, stolen bases (SB), and walks.
 Once we identified the baseline, we used a step function to identify some of the more important interaction terms.
 In the end we identified several interactions which had major impacts on salary.
-Unfortunately, one of the independent variables which was most common was "age".
+Unfortunately, one of the independent variables which was most common was "age."
 On first look, it seems that age might be relevant, as younger players haven't had a chance to hone their skills or to prove themselves worthy of higher pay.
 On further inspection, however, we realize that age is largely just capturing the effect of being on a rookie contract.
 To overcome this apparent omitted variable and get better results, we setup and ran a web scraper to track down information on contract status, which indicates if someone is on their rookie contract, in arbitration, or a veteran (negotiated a contract at least once).
 We decided to leave age in as a control variable as well, because it should still be capturing the effect of a player being on the back end of his career.
 Once we had this data coupled to the appropriate players, we ran the same models, this time using VetStatus in addition to age.
 This gave us better results, and we feel that it is a more accurate representation of the real world.

     ##
     ## Call: